 Nice is where most people fly into when visiting the French Riviera.
 Its airport connects to many major hubs around the world and offers easy access to the region.
-Because many of the cities and towns are so closeby, its' easy to head directly to your town of choice instead of adding a stay in Nice, unless you wanted to visit the area like we did for our first visit.
+Because many of the cities and towns are so closeby, its’ easy to head directly to your town of choice instead of adding a stay in Nice unless you wanted to visit the area as we did for our first visit.

 We stayed near the Promenade des Anglais close to the Place Massena, which we found to be a very central location.
 We could walk to everything like the Old Town and the port.
 The area was also bustling in the evening with patios galore.
 Closeby to luxury shopping near Rue Paradis as well as the Avenue Jean Médecin for high street shops.

 We ate at Le Frog in the Old Town, which is a Michelin Guide restaurant with a delicious Lobster Risotto.
 On the night we went, they were out of the lobster, and the waiter offered “crayfish” which turned out to be rock lobster.
 Equally as delicious!
 We were also treated to fireworks after dinner only a block away by the water because it was Assumption Day (August 15th).